 Some friendships don’t need warming up.
 One look at each other and you’re immediately back to being complete goofballs.
-Nothing says mature adulthood quite like two women in their fifties making terrible TikToks and questionable travel decisions.
+Nothing says mature adulthood quite like two women in their fifties making silly TikToks and questionable travel decisions.

 Culture and Our Mental Health